1997sanket/Learning-Socket-programming/README.md

 # Socket-programming

-1. Socket is like a telephone picked up by the receiver.
+1. Socket is an object, through which connection is established between server and client.

 2. The caller/sender dont need to know his own phone number (IP), but he must know the number of person he is calling.
    Here, he must know the IP address and the PORT number.